CanelaSoftware/cassiaDB_docs/Batch/Local/BatchQueryLocal.md

-# cdb_BatchQueryCloud
+# cdb_BatchQueryLocal
 ---
 ```
-function cdb_BatchQueryCloud(tInputA)
+function cdb_BatchQueryLocal(tInputA)
 ```
 ## Summary:
-This function searches the specified table(s) over the cloud, and returns the subset that matches that query in several possible formats.
+This function searches the specified local table(s), and returns the subset that matches that query in several possible formats.

 ## Inputs:
 * **`tInputA`** *(Array)* - An array of one or two keys that specify the batch query and the query settings.
 	* `["batchQuery"]` *(String)* - An array of one or more table IDs to be queried upon.
   		* `[`*`tableID 1`*`]` *(String)* - An array of one or more queries for this table.
   			* `[`*`query 1`*`]` *(String)* - An arbitrary user-defined key for a query.
 Recommended keys are 1, 2, ..., N, where N is the number of stored records in the table with a UUID of *tableID 1*.
-This is a key to a properly formatted query with keys, "key" "value" and "[operator](QueryOperators.md)".
+This is a key to a properly formatted query with keys, "key" "value" and "[operator](../../Basic/QueryOperators.md)".
   			* `*[`*`query N`*`]` *(String)* - The nth query for *tableID 1*.
 Repeat *query 1*'s sublevel structure.
  		* `*[`*`tableID N`*`]` *(String)* - An array of one or mdore queries for this table.
 Repeat *table ID 1*'s sublevel structure.
 	* `*["settings"]` *(String)* - An array of keys that can be set to produce different output forms.